bnemeton/reactPortfolio/README.md

 ## Deployed

-You can find the deployed page here: https://bnemeton.github.io/reactPortfolio/
+You can find the deployed page here: https://bnemeton.github.io/reactPortfolio/ .
+The deployed code differs slightly (mostly in the navigation links) to run properly on Github Pages.